sysgears/grain/docs/latest.markdown

 ####Source modifier closure

-`source_modifier` - a closure that will be run for each source file of website before rendering
+`source_modifier` - a closure that is run for each source file of website before rendering

 ***Parameters***: